-- Freshman Academy Mrs. Newton - Industrial and Engineering Systems Mr. Masters - Technology and Human Services Mrs. Rudd (Guidance Director)
+- Counselor- Freshman Academy Ms. Zitzelberger - Counselor- Industrial and Engineering Systems Mr. Masters - Counselor- Technology and Human Services Ms. Rudd (Guidance Director) - Guidance Clerk- Ms. Rollier - Graduation Coach- Ms. Strickland - Dual Enrollment Liaison- Mr. Brock

-Parent Conferences: If parents are concerned about their child's academic achievement, they are also encouraged to contact guidance and schedule a conference to meet with their child's teachers.
+Parent Conferences: If parents are concerned about their child's academic achievement or behavioral concerns, they are also encouraged to contact guidance and schedule a conference to meet with their child's teachers.
 Conferences are to be set up by their assigned counselor.

-Student Schedules and Schedule Changes: Students receive their schedule at the beginning of the school year.
-On the first day of school students are to report to advisement to pick up their schedule.
+Student Schedules and Schedule Changes: Students receive their schedule at the beginning of each semester.
+On the first day of school students are to report to their 1st block class.
 Students are expected to follow that schedule for the semester.
-If there are problems with a student's schedule, please see your advisor about submitting a Schedule Change Request.
+If there are problems with a student's schedule, please see your teacher, guidance counselor, and/or advisor about submitting a Schedule Change Request.